-VA Form 21-22, Appointment of Veterans Service Organization as Claimant's Representative and VA Form 21-22a, Appointment of Individual as Claimant's Representative are released by the Department of Veterans Affairs (VA) to collect information about the claimant’s representatives.
-A person who is claiming VA benefits is able to authorize a representative to help with receiving VA benefits such as compensation, education, vocational rehabilitation and employment, home loans, life insurance, pension, health care, and burial benefits.
+The VA 21-22 Forms are used for collecting information about the claimant’s representatives.
+A person claiming U.S. Department of Veterans Affairs (VA) benefits is able to authorize a representative to help with receiving VA benefits such as compensation, education, vocational rehabilitation and employment, home loans, life insurance, pension, health care, and burial benefits.

 The VA rules allow for the following individuals to be a representative: a member of an accredited organization or a service organization recognized by the Secretary of Veterans Affairs, an agent recognized by the VA, or a licensed lawyer.
 Agents and attorneys can charge a fee for their services.
 They are remunerated after the Board of Veterans Appeals (BVA) gives claimants their final decision about their application.

 Claimants can authorize a registered claims agent as their representative.
 Registered agents are non-attorneys who have been accredited by the VA to represent claimants in much the same way as service officers.
-Agents are generally individuals with experience in the VA claims process who are not employees of the Veterans Service Organization (VSO).
+Agents are generally individuals with experience in the VA claims process who are not employees of the VSO.
 Unlike service officers, however, agents may charge a fee for their services.

 Another option for a claimant is to hire an attorney.
 Attorneys are now able to represent claimants for a fee after a Notice of Disagreement (NOD) has been filed.
 Many veterans have found that attorneys have the experience and training necessary to respond effectively to legal issues that develop during appeals.
 This becomes useful if a claim reaches the court, although claimants can still represent themselves in court.